 - 3 heaping Tbsp cocoa powder, or more for intense chocolate flavor

-- 2-3 Tbsp sugar, depending on your taste
+- 2-3 Tbsp sugar, agave (or honey if not vegan), depending on your taste

 - In a small saucepan, bring milk to a low simmer over medium heat.